Distances between operators acting on different Hilbert spaces: Spectra and crude multiplicity functions

 (we use again~\eqref{eq:inf.cap}).
 For $\delta_2 \le \delta_1$, let $\eps>0$ such that $\eps> \delta_1$, then there is an open interval $I$ such that $\eps \notin \acute {\ring L}(I)$, i.e., $\alpha_1(I)>\alpha_2^*(\closedBall_\eps(I))$.
 As $\alpha_2^*(\closedBall_\eps(I))\ge \alpha_2^*(\openBall_\eps(I))$, we also have $\eps \notin \acute L(I)$, hence $\eps > \delta_2$ and we conclude $\delta_2 \le \delta_1$. $\delta_2=\delta_3$ follows from~\itemref{cmf.open.a}. \end{proof}

 Note that if $\alpha_1$ and $\alpha_2$ are purely essential, then $\dCmffin(\alpha_1,\alpha_2)=0$, as $\acute \delta(\alpha_1,\alpha_2,\emptyset)=0$.

-The following propositions have been proven in~\cite[Prp.~1.3]{davidson:86} using a slightly different (equivalent) definition for the L\'evi-Prokhorov distance.
-We give again a proof here, also because we defined crude multiplicity functions \emph{indepentently} of operators (see \Def{cmf} and \Prp{char.cmf}). \begin{proposition} We have
+The following propositions have been proven in~\cite[Prp.~1.3]{davidson:86} using a slightly different (equivalent) definition for the \LevyProkhorov distance.
+We give again a proof here, also because we defined crude multiplicity functions \emph{independently} of operators (see \Def{cmf} and \Prp{char.cmf}). \begin{proposition} We have

 \end{proposition} \begin{proof} Let $\eps \in \R$ such that $0<\eps <\dCmffiN(\alpha_1,\alpha_2)$, and let $\eps'>0$ such that $\eps < \eps' < \dCmffiN(\alpha_1,\alpha_2)$.
 Note that

 by~\eqref{eq:inf.cap}.
 In particular, there is a finite set $F \subset \dissupp \alpha_1$ such that $\alpha_2^*(\closedBall_{\eps'}(F))< \alpha_1^*(F)< \infty$.
 Let $\lambda \in F$ such that $\alpha_2^*(\closedBall_{\eps'}(\lambda)) < \alpha_1^*(\{\lambda\})$.
 Set $U:=\openBall_{\eps'-\eps}(F)$.
 As $\eps'>\eps$, we have $F \subset U$.
 Moreover, $\closedBall_\eps(U)=\closedBall_{\eps'}(F)$ and